-We, Gary Richard Leech and Bruce Robert McPherson being directors of Electricity Ashburton Limited trading as EA Networks certify that, having made all reasonable enquiry, to the best of our knowledge:
+We, Gary Richard Leech and Philip John McKendry being directors of Electricity Ashburton Limited certify that, having made all reasonable enquiry, to the best of our knowledge:

-a) the following attached information of EA Networks prepared for the purposes of clauses 2.4.1, 2.6.1, 2.6.3, 2.6.6 and 2.7.2 of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination.

-b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards.

-c) The forecasts in Schedules 11a, 11b, 12a, 12b, 12c and 12d are based on objective and reasonable assumptions which both align with EA Network's corporate vision and strategy and are documented in retained records.
+- a) the following attached information of Electricity Ashburton Limited prepared for the purposes of clauses 2.4.1, 2.6.1, 2.6.3, 2.6.6 and 2.7.2 of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination. - b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards. - c) The forecasts in Schedules 11a, 11b, 12a, 12b, 12c and 12d are based on objective and reasonable assumptions which both align with Electricity Ashburton Limited corporate vision and strategy and are documented in retained records.

-Gary Richard
+Gary Richard Leech